 • Coverage may be available on a parent/guardian’s homeowner’s or renter’s insurance policy (often referred to as personal property off premises), but deductibles can be high.

 • RIT offers a broad personal property insurance plan that is very reasonably priced with low deductible options.
 Check out College Student Insurance’s website for more info.

 3. Consider dental insurance through RIT’s Excellus student dental plan for services in the Rochester area.

 4. Evaluate your need for tuition refund insurance in case of an unexpected withdrawal from classes due to an illness or accident.

-5. Explore the links below and the Summer 2015 Letter to Students and Parents for more information about the RIT student insurance policies:
+5. Explore the links below for more information about the RIT student insurance policies:

 AETNA STUDENT HEALTH INSURANCE LETTER - February/March 2016